prtk1306/Machine-Learning/README.md

-Demo of Linear Regression using Python numpy and machine learning scikit-learn package.
+Demo of Regression models using Python numpy and machine learning scikit-learn package.